 But more work remains to be done.

-About 45,000 jobs were created in Oregon during 2014, a 2.67 percent increase.
-But more work remains to be done in a state where small business owners struggle with proposals for higher minimum wage, paid time off, a government-sponsored retirement plan for private-sector workers and more.
+About 76,000 jobs were created in Washington during 2014, a 2.5 percent increase.
+But much more work remains to be done in a state where small business owners struggle with the highest minimum wage in the nation and expensive new carbon proposals.

 See which industries contributed to the gains here.

 Overall, the national increase in employment—almost every state added jobs—was reflected in NFIB’s most recent Small Business Optimism Index, released in December and based on November data.
 Up 2 percentage points to 98.1, the index is finally approaching pre-Great Recession levels, says Bill Dunkelberg, NFIB’s chief economist.